 - 1. This activity is important because it teaches students that the first idea (eg football) is not always the best idea.
 Put the students in pairs.
 Tell the students they have 5 minutes each to tell their partner about their three ideas in English.
 Allow one student in each pair to start, and after 5 minutes, tell them it's the other student's turn to describe their three possible topics in English. - 2.
-After 10 minutes, stop the class and ask them to think about these questions: - Which of their three possible topics is the most difficult to talk about in English because they don't know the vocabulary or grammar? - Which of the topics do they find least interesting to talk about? - It is important in the exam not to have to learn and memorise lots of new words, because when we feel nervous, we forget and we don't want to forget the vocabulary and grammar in the exam.
+After 10 minutes, stop the class and ask them to think about these questions: - Which of their three possible topics is the most difficult to talk about in English because they don't know the vocabulary or grammar? - Which of the topics do they find least interesting to talk about? - 3.
+It is important in the exam not to have to learn and memorise lots of new words, because when we feel nervous, we forget and we don't want to forget the vocabulary and grammar in the exam.
 Also, it's very difficult to talk about something boring in an exam and answer questions from the examiner.
-If you're not interested, you won't know what to say! - 3.
+If you're not interested, you won't know what to say! - 4.
 Tell the class to reject one of their topics the most technical one with lots of new vocabulary, or the least interesting one.
 They now only have two possible topics.

-Session 3 - choosing the best topic: which topic generates the language of Grades 5 and 6?
+Session 3 - Choosing the best topic: which topic generates the language of Grade 4?

-Looking at the language of Grades 5 and 6 (10 minutes)
+Looking at the language of GESE Grade 4 (10 minutes)

-1. Explain to the class what Worksheets 2 and 3 are: they are a list of example language that the students will have to understand and use in the exam.
+- 1. Explain to the class what Worksheet 2 is.
+It is an example list of language that the students will have to understand and use in the exam.
 This is the language that the examiner will use in his/her questions, and it is the language the students must use when they are discussing their topics.
 Explain that this language must be demonstrated in their topic.
-Give each group a photocopy of Worksheet 2 or Worksheet 3 showing some of the functions and language of Grades 5 or 6, depending on which grade they are going to take in the exam.

-2. Put the students in pairs of the same grade (5 or 6).
-Tell them to look at Worksheet 2 or Worksheet 3 and check if there is anything they don't understand.
+Give each group a photocopy of Worksheet 2 showing some of the functions and language of GESE Grade 4. - 2.
+Put the students in pairs.
+Tell them to look at Worksheet 2 and check if there is anything they don't understand.
 Explain to the class any examples that they are not sure about.

-Grade 5 and 6 language and the example mind map (10 minutes)
+GESE Grade 4 language and the example mind map (10 minutes)

-- 1. Now return to the example mind map on the board.
-Decide to use either Grade 5 or 6 for this activity (Worksheet 2 or 3).
-If you have both grades in your class, you could do the activity twice, once with Grade 5 and once with Grade 6. - 2.
-Ask the students to think of things that they can say about the example topic, using the language on Worksheet 2 or Worksheet 3.
-Try to get from the students multiple examples of the language of Grade 5 and 6 for each point.
-Very quickly, it will become clear that some points are better than others, and some points don't attract many examples of the language. - 3.
-After you have examples of the language of the grade for most points, stop the demonstration activity.
+- 1. Now return to the example mind map on the board from Session 2.
+Ask the students to think of things that they can say about the example topic, using the language on Worksheet 2.
+Try to get from the students multiple examples of the language of GESE Grade 4 for each point.
+Very quickly, it will become clear that some points are better than others, and some points don't attract many examples of the language and are not easy to use in GESE Grade 4. - 2.
+After you have example GESE Grade 4 language for most points, stop the demonstration activity.
 Tell students that it's normal for some topic ideas to be better than others.

-Students use Grade 5 or 6 language on their own mind maps (20 minutes)
+Students use GESE Grade 4 language on their own mind maps (20 minutes)

 - 1. Tell the students that now it's their turn.
 Tell the students to take their two remaining mind maps from the exercises above.
-Tell them they have 5 minutes for each mind map to think of as many ways as possible to use the language of their grade (5 or 6).
+Tell them they have 5 minutes for each mind map to think of as many ways as possible to use the language of GESE Grade 4.
 (Remind them every 5 minutes to change mind map.) - 2.
-Tell the students to use as much variety of their language as they can.
+Tell the students to use as much different GESE Grade 4 language as they can.